Macavitymadcap/cynth/README.md

 A program for synthesising sound implemented in C, drawing inspiration from the works of [kaizen](https://kaizen.place/music-tails/writing-wav-files-in-c-659462b3cc1c84922166019e) and Harvard's [CS50 course](https://www.edx.org/cs50), in particular week 4 on memory in C.

 ## Usage
+The program is made for linux using the gcc compiler.
 To compile the program, run `make`, then to generate a sound run:

 ```
 ./cynth <FILENAME> <WAVEFORM> <NOTE> <SECONDS>